 If you’re brand new to the world of highlighted hair, your new ‘do deserves a revamped care routine packed with color-protecting products.
 Begin by swapping your regular shampoo and conditioner with a system formulated for color-treated hair.
 From the L'Oréal portfolio of products, we love the Biolage R.A.W Color Care Shampoo and Conditioner.
 Formulated with coconut milk and meadowfoam, the system helps protect color-treated hair, leaving it soft and shiny with lasting color vibrancy.

-Treat your bleached mane to an at-home hair treatment like the Redken Extreme Anti-Snap Anti-Breakage Leave-In Treatment at least once a week.
+Treat your newly lightened mane to an at-home hair treatment like the Redken Extreme Anti-Snap Leave-In Treatment at least once a week.
 The leave-in treatment for damaged hair and split ends repairs, strengthens and protects hair shine.
-If it's a styling solution you're looking for, Redken Triple Dry 15 Dry Texture Spray is a smart choice.

 Searching for ribbon highlights ideas?
 We’ve rounded up seven of our favorite looks to try.

 The Best Ribbon Highlights Ideas To Try Now

 If you want to add a touch of spice to your look without going completely red, consider ginger for your next big color change.

 Photo credit: @beautyaffair.amsterdam.

 Who says you need long, wavy hair to try ribbon highlights?
 The technique can also give naturally curly hair tons of dimension.

 These subtle, ash blonde ribbon highlights prove that ashy hair colors are always a good idea.
 To keep your ash blonde hue brass-free, be sure to add a shampoo and conditioner system like Kérastase Blond Absolu Bain Ultra-Violet Purple Shampoo and Cicaflash Conditioner to your routine.
 This system instantly neutralizes brassy hair and yellow undertones.